Skip to main content

 Mo.
 Rev. Stat. § 513.607

-Agencies are required to report seizures to the prosecuting attorney or attorney general, who must then create annual aggregate reports and submit them to the state auditor, no forfeiture proceeds go to law enforcement, all go to fund schools
+Agencies must report seizures to the prosecuting attorney or attorney general, who must then create annual aggregate reports and submit them to the state auditor; No forfeiture proceeds go to law enforcement, all go to fund schools

 Montana